-- Proposal 1 FOR the election of each of the five nominees for director: W. Larry Cash, James S. Ely III, John A. Fry, William Norris Jennings, M.D., and H. Mitchell Watson, Jr., with one-year terms expiring at the 2012 annual meeting of stockholders. - Proposal 2 FOR the approval of the compensation of our Named Executive Officers, as disclosed in this Proxy Statement. - Proposal 3 FOR the option of once every year as to the frequency with which stockholders are provided an advisory vote on the compensation of our Named Executive Officers. - Proposal 4 FOR the approval of the Community Health Systems, Inc. 2009 Stock Option and Award Plan, amended and restated as of March 18, 2011. - Proposal 5 FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm (independent auditors) for the fiscal year ending December 31, 2011.
+Proposal 1 FOR the election of each of the eight nominees for director: W. Larry Cash, John A. Clerico, James S. Ely III, John A. Fry, William Norris Jennings, M.D., Julia B. North, Wayne T. Smith and H. Mitchell Watson, Jr., to one-year terms expiring at the 2014 Annual Meeting of Stockholders.

+Proposal 2 - FOR the approval of the compensation of our named executive officers, as disclosed in this Proxy Statement.

+Proposal 3 - FOR the approval of the Community Health Systems, Inc. 2009 Stock Option and Award Plan, amended and restated as of March 20, 2013.

+Proposal 4 - FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm (independent auditors) for the fiscal year ending December 31, 2013.